 - Your spa pillows need to be rinsed periodically to remove any chemical residue.
-This should help to eliminate pillows becoming stiff and discolored. - If spa is not to be used for a period of time, pillows should be removed.
-Pillow life will be extended.
+This should help to eliminate pillows becoming stiff and discolored. - If the swim spa will not be used for a period of time, the pillows should be removed to extend their useful life.

-NOTE: Do not cover the spa for 15 minutes after adding chemicals as the off gas can cause unwarranted damage.
+NOTE: Do not cover the spa for 15 minutes after adding chemicals as the sanitizer off gas can cause unwarranted damage.